-We are 3 miles off of the paved road.
-Our road is accessible by 2 wheeled drive vehicles, but it can get muddy and slick during rains.
+We are 2 miles off of the paved road and about a 30-minute drive from the nearest town.
+Our road is accessible by standard 2-wheeled drive vehicles, but it can get muddy and slick during rains.
 There is no public transit out here, you will need a car to get around.

 Limited internet access

 We have pets

 We are smokers